AmbireTech/adex-protocol/components/validator-stack.md

 OUTPACE generic:

+* `NewState`: proposes a new state
+* `ApproveState`: approves a `NewState`
-* Init: all validators must exchange the init, once each observes all others the channel is considered LIVE
+* `Heartbeat`: validators send that periodically; once there is a Heartbeat for every validator, the channel is considered `LIVE`
-* ProposeState
-* ConfirmState
-* ReportObservedEvents adex-specific extra flags: IsCampaignUnhealthy (also document campaign's MissedEventsThreshold)
+* `ReportObservedEvents` adex-specific extra flags: IsCampaignUnhealthy (also document campaign's MissedEventsThreshold)
-* Heartbeat

 AdEx specific: